EllianCarlos/EllianCarlos/README.md

 I'm a software engineer and student in Brazil.
 I am passionate about math, computers and science!
 I love to learn, teach e explore new things.
 I'm thrilled by the excitement of discovery.

-📫 If you want to reach me out, just e-mail me at `elliancarlos at gmail.com`.
+📫 If you want to reach me out, just e-mail me at `elliancarlos {at goes here) gmail (dot goes here} com`.

 🌱 I’m currently learning a looot of things, but mostly Systems Architecture, Software Engineering Machine Learning.